gaborando/x-report/README.md

 import pandas as pd

 # Import necessary classes for the data pipeline and stages
-from src import DataPipeline
-from src import ExpandStage
-from src import FilterStage
-from src import MapStage
-from src import ProjectionStage from src import RenameStage from src import SourceStage
+from xreport.pipeline import DataPipeline from xreport.stages.expand_stage import ExpandStage from xreport.stages.filter_stage import FilterStage from xreport.stages.map_stage import MapStage from xreport.stages.projection_stage import ProjectionStage from xreport.stages.rename_stage import RenameStage from xreport.stages.source_stage import SourceStage

 # Function to create a DataFrame mapping cities to their states and postal codes